A Beginner’s Guide to Lead Generation: What is it, Types, Important, Process, Strategies

 3. Drive traffic to your landing pages with paid ads

-Although landing pages can be attached to your website and even appear in your main menu, most of the time you will want to use them as standalone pages.
+Landing pages can be part of your website, and they may even show up in your main menu.
+However, it's usually best to use them as separate, standalone pages.

-But how will people find your landing page if they can't easily access it from your website?
-The answer is through paid ads.
+But you might be wondering, how will people find your landing page if it's not easy to access from your website?
+The answer is paid ads.

-With your new high-converting landing page, you'll want to reach new audiences.
-The fastest way to do this is through Facebook and Google Ads.
+Once you've created your landing page that converts well, you'll want to reach new people.
+The quickest way to do that is by using Facebook and Google Ads.

-Here is an article that explains how you can create a Facebook ad in GetResponse.
-Below I've listed some targeting options and ideas you could try to generate leads with Facebook Ads and target people who:
+Here's an article that explains how to set up a Facebook ad in GetResponse.
+Below, I've listed some targeting options and ideas to help you generate leads through Facebook Ads.
+You can target people who:

-• Like your Facebook page but aren’t on any of your email lists
+• Like your Facebook page but aren't on your email list yet.

-• Visited your website in the last 30 days but haven’t signed up to your list
+• Visited your website in the last 30 days but haven't signed up for your list.

-• Are similar to your best subscribers or customers (Lookalike Audience)
+• Are similar to your best customers or subscribers (Lookalike Audience).

-I realize you might be slightly skeptical about using paid ads if you've never used them before.
+I understand you might feel unsure about using paid ads, especially if you've never tried them before.

-For inspiration, I highly recommend reading this case study from InfoShare Academy, where they explain how they managed to get 1,200 new leads by promoting their ebook using Facebook Lead Ads.
+For some inspiration, check out this case study from InfoShare Academy, where they explain how they gained 1,200 new leads by promoting their ebook using Facebook Lead Ads.

 modcloth-4-fb-retargeting-ad